5pm-HDH/churchtools-api/README.md

 ```

 For more information visit the [CTConfig documentation](/docs/CTConfig.md)
-From now on all features of the churchtools-api are available.
+From now on all features of the ChurchTools-api are available.

 ### Requests and Models

-The whole churchtools-api client is build on top of the Requests and Models.
+The whole ChurchTools-api client is build on top of the Requests and Models.
 [Requests](/docs/Requests.md) provide an
 interface to specify your api call by adding filtering, pagination and sorting.
 [Models](/docs/Models.md) represent the data, that
 the Requests retrieve.
 More informations can be found in the documentation.